gavinmcfarland/plugma/notes/developer.md

 - Note: main.ts needs to be created in a vite project (Figma main thread file)
 - Note: Plugma doesn't look in root for html template (currently anyway), so it's redunant
 - Issue: vite.config.ts file needs to point to plugma's because it contains the source code to inject scripts and other stuff...

+## Log

+- Made changes to support variants of frameworks now.
+Just need to create the different variants